severity1/terraform-cloud-mcp/README.md

 Use this token as your `TFC_TOKEN` environment variable in the configuration steps below.

+For more information about API token types and permissions, see the [HCP Terraform API Tokens documentation](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens).

 ### Environment Variables

 - `TFC_TOKEN` - Terraform Cloud API token (required)